Speaker Selection & Best Practice Award Selection Committees

-We are currently looking for committee members for the following award selection committees:
+We are currently looking for committee members for the following Speaker and Award Selection committees:

 - Social Equity